 - 30.E.1.
-If within 180-calendar days following resignation, a certified employee who resigned for non-disciplinary reasons is hired back into the same job classification in which the employee was employed at the time of the resignation, the employee shall have status as a reinstated employee, and shall regain the certification to that job classification. - 30.E.2.
+If within 180-calendar days following resignation or involuntary layoff, a certified employee who resigned for non-disciplinary reasons or an employee subject to involuntary layoff in accordance to Rule 1st hired back into the same job classification in which the employee was employed at the time of the resignation or involuntary layoff, the employee shall have status as a reinstated employee, and shall regain the certification to that job classification. - 30.E.2.
 For a reinstated employee the rate of compensation shall be governed by provisions of Rule 10.B., length of service date shall be established in accordance with Rule 36.A.62., and paid time off shall be earned and accrued in accordance with Rule 26.A.1.d.